Ihinr-nOS/CcHub-Ihinr-nOS/README.md

-# Oniro Documentation
+# PureHarmony Documentation

-Welcome to the Oniro Project documentation repository.
-This repository hosts the documentation for the Oniro Project, an Eclipse Foundation initiative dedicated to developing an open-source, vendor-neutral Operating System (OS) platform.
-Oniro builds upon OpenHarmony, extending its capabilities to provide a versatile platform for smart devices across various industries.
+Welcome to the PureHarmony Project documentation repository.
+This repository hosts the documentation for the PureHarmony Project, an Green Hat project dedicated to developing an open-source, vendor-neutral Operating System (OS) platform.
+PureHarmony builds upon Oniro from OpenHarmony foundation, extending its capabilities to provide a versatile platform for smart devices across various industries.

 ## Documentation Structure